Nicole Magadia

-Reissha Nicole Villar Magadia (born July 17, 1998), professionally known as Nicole Villar, is a Filipino print-commercial model and beauty pageant title holder who was crowned Miss Teen Philippines 2014 on May 31, 2014, and represented her country in Miss Teen International 2016 held in Jacksonville, Florida, United States, where she finished first runner-up.
+Reissha Nicole Villar Magadia (born July 17, 1998) is a Filipino print-commercial model and beauty pageant title holder who was crowned Miss Teen Philippines 2014 on May 31, 2014, and represented her country in Miss Teen International 2016 held in Jacksonville, Florida, United States, where she finished first runner-up.

 Early life and education

 Reissha Nicole Villar was born in Antipolo, Rizal.
 She graduated valedictorian in elementary and high school.
 She also represented her school in various competitions, including the 11th National Science Quest hosted by the Department of Education in Baguio City, where she emerged champion in extemporaneous speaking.

 She graduated from Ateneo de Manila University with a degree in legal management, with a minor in international business and is currently pursuing a Juris Doctor degree at Ateneo Law School.

 Family

 Nicole Villar is from a family of lawyers and businessmen.
 She is the niece of former Senate president and business tycoon Manuel "Manny" Villar.
 She is also the grand daughter of the late Hon.
 Judge Arturo Villar.